 Conclusions

 While largely understudied, political context is an important driver of (and impediment to) electricity technology deployment.
 In particular, democracy plays a significant role in shaping the deployment rates of solar, wind, hydro and nuclear energy and industrial representation increases the positive marginal effect of democracy on all major electricity sources.
-The results of our multilevel approach also suggest that international generalisations about the drivers and obstacles to electricity deployment could be misleading, supporting the need for country-specific analysis.
+The results of our multilevel approach also suggest that international generalisations about the drivers and obstacles to electricity deployment could be misleading, supporting the need for more detailed country-specific analysis.